leenapthine/CrowdHype/README.md

 psql -U lee -d crowdhype_db -W
 ```

-Some stuff for LEe to remember:
+Some stuff for Lee to remember:

 -U lee logs in with the lee role.

 -d crowdhype_db chooses the database you created.

 -W forces a password prompt.

 password: supersecretpassword